intelligentiaomni/grove-project/prototypes/grove-builder-game.md

 Voice/Shell Option
 Tone & Style
 Customization
-Zendaya-inspired character
-Curious, grounded, emotionally intelligent
-Hair, outfit, name, pronouns
-Timothée Chalamet-inspired
-Reflective, poetic, with spark of rebellion
-Eye color, voice mod
-Karl Urban (McCoy-style)
-Dry humor, skeptical scientist vibe
-Lab coat or explorer gear
-Dylan Sprouse-style coder
-Energetic, code-nerd energy
-Hoodie, gear colors
-Morgan Freeman-style voice
-Calm, wise, philosophical tone
-Voice-only or AI orb visual
-Meryl Streep-style voice
-Empathic, narrative-rich
-Classical look or abstract form

 🌱 Gameplay Layer:
 The AI guide can narrate, ask reflective questions, or help players connect the dots as they explore.
 This also creates a mentor dynamic—echoing the real-life importance of mentors in research and development.
 Later in the game, players might unlock new voices or hybrid AI styles as their understanding deepens.

 Users can % mix & blend to customize shells, avatars, voice
 ```